PHILIP J. MORRIS, Interim Head of the Department

 Applicants must submit official scores from the Graduate Record Examinations (GRE) for admission to the graduate program and consideration for financial assistance.
 In addition to general Graduate School requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin, the department poses a number of specific requirements.
 The entering M.Eng. or M.S. student must hold a bachelor's degree in engineering, physical science, or mathematics, and may be required to complete (without degree credit) undergraduate course work in fluid and solid mechanics and intermediate mathematical analysis, if not already completed.
 The department will consider students with a 3.0 junior/senior grade-point average (GPA) on a 4.0 scale; students with special backgrounds, abilities, or interests may request a waiver to this GPA requirement.
 The best-qualified applicants will be accepted up to the number of spaces that are available.
 Admission to the Ph.D. program requires satisfactory completion of a master's program in engineering, physical science, or mathematics.
 Admission to the Ph.D. program prior to completion of a master's degree may be considered upon the student passing the Ph.D. candidacy exam.
 A student must have completed at least 18 course credits beyond the baccalaureate degree in order to take the Ph.D. candidacy exam, and is not granted official status as a doctoral candidate until the master's degree is complete and the candidacy exam has been passed.
 Application materials are available at: www.aero.psu.edu.

-The M.Eng. degree is a nonthesis professional master's degree.
-A total of 30 credits is required, including courses in the core requirements.
-Twenty-one credits must be in Aerospace Engineering courses with at least 18 credits at the 500 level.
-A student may count a maximum of 6 credits of 400-level course work toward the degree.
-Each student must complete a scholarly paper (for 2 credits of AERSP 596), which includes a literature review and some additional experiment or analysis, and must complete the graduate colloquium (for 1 credit of AERSP 590).
+The M.Eng. degree is a nonthesis professional master’s degree.
+A total of 30 credits are required, including courses in the core requirements.
+A minimum of 18 credits must be taken at the 500-level are required.
+At least 18 credits in Aerospace Engineering courses are required, and a student may count a maximum of 9 credits of 400-level course work toward the degree.
+Each student must complete the capstone course.

 A total of 30 credits is required, including courses in the core requirements.
 Twelve credits must be in Aerospace Engineering courses with at least 6 credits at the 500 level.
 A student may count a maximum of 6 credits of 400-level course work toward the degree.
 Six credits of thesis research are also required.
 A completed M.S. thesis and its public presentation are required for graduation.